Cuff bracelet

 Cuff bracelet from old jeans

 The denim fabric should not be too thick, as it will make it very difficult to sew through all the layers.
 And, in general, I must mention, that this sewing project is for patient and capable fingers only 🙂 The bracelet is small and some parts are quite fiddly.
-Also your sewing machine should be able to handle the denim.
+Also your sewing machine should be able to handle denim.

 Sewing through tough places you should go slow and rotate the machine wheel by hand.
 And sometimes you might prefer to do it by hand and use a thimble.